complex/abaddon/NOTES.markdown

 A page listing the most recent events could be neat.
 It could say "39 minutes ago, I walked Dansy."

+It would be nice to have sorting options on the events page.

+  - By last occurrence time.
+  - By occurrences count.

 PROFILES